grnet/apimas/docs/basic_architecture.rst

    The object type is defined as a set of fields with a name and type, including field types that refer to fields of other resources.

-   Each resource collection may accept the following operations that communicate JSON data back and forth:
+   For each resource collection there are built in operations that accept and return JSON data.

    - ``POST /<prefix>/api/<resource>/  data: {key:val...} -> <url>``